Hizoul/proposal-for-preact-to-nativescript/README.md

 - Styling by using className or id as identifier
 - Navigation
   - Basic Navigation by [navigating to element](https://docs.nativescript.org/core-concepts/navigation#example-3--how-to-navigate-to-a-page-dynamically-created-via-code) but doesn't unload / unmount / remount properly yet
-  - Navigation also possible by using preact-router (not fully functional because on back press undefined error because of conflicting custom preact version that doesn't get loaded by preact-router)
+  - Navigation also possible by using preact-router (not fully functional because on back press undefined error because of conflicting custom preact version that doesn't get loaded by preact-router so should work)
   - Navigation also possible via custom js code see custom-router for reference

 ![Demo](https://github.com/Hizoul/proposal-for-preact-to-nativescript/raw/master/demo.gif)